AdobeDocs/experience-manager-65.en/help/sites-administering/ims-config-and-admin-console.md

 ## Introduction {#introduction}

-AEM 6.4.3.0 introduces Admin Console support for AEM instances and Adobe IMS(Identity Management System) based authentication for **AEM Managed Services** customers.
+AEM 6.4.3.0 introduces [!DNL Admin Console] support for AEM instances and Adobe IMS(Identity Management System) based authentication for **AEM Managed Services** customers.

-AEM onboarding to the Admin Console will allow AEM Managed Services customers to manage all Experience Cloud users in one console.
+AEM onboarding to the [!DNL Admin Console] will allow AEM Managed Services customers to manage all Experience Cloud users in one console.
 Users and Groups can be assigned to product profiles associated with AEM instances, allowing them to log in to a specific instance.

 ## Key Highlights {#key-highlights}

 * AEM IMS authentication support is only for AEM Authors, Admins or Developers, not for external end users of customer site like site visitors
-* The Admin Console will represent AEM Managed Services customers as IMS Organizations and their Instances as Product Contexts.
+* The [!DNL Admin Console] will represent AEM Managed Services customers as IMS Organizations and their Instances as Product Contexts.
 Customer System and Product Admins will be able to manage access to instances
-* AEM Managed Services will sync customer topologies with the Admin Console.
-There will be one instance of AEM Managed Services Product Context per Instance in the Admin Console.
+* AEM Managed Services will sync customer topologies with the [!DNL Admin Console].
+There will be one instance of AEM Managed Services Product Context per Instance in the [!DNL Admin Console].
-* Product Profiles in Admin Console will determine which instances a user can access
+* Product Profiles in [!DNL Admin Console] will determine which instances a user can access
 * Federated authentication using customers’ own SAML 2 compliant Identity Providers is supported
 * Only Enterprise or Federated IDs(for customer Single Sign-On) will be supported, not personal Adobe IDs.
-* User management( in Adobe Admin Console) will continue to be owned by the customer admins.
+* [!DNL User Management]( in Adobe [!DNL Admin Console]) will continue to be owned by the customer admins.

 ## Architecture {#architecture}